socialvibe/truex-ctv-google-ima-csai-ref-app/README.md

 For both apps, the same [index.html](./src/index.html) main page is used.

 In order to start playing a video, video stream objects are given to the `startVideo` method of the app's video controller instance.
 In the `onAdEvent` method, various ad events are fielded, the key one being `AdEvent.Type.STARTED`.
-There the app determines if a true[X] ad is present vs a regular video ad.
+There the app determines in the `startInteractiveAd()` method if a true[X] ad is present vs a regular video ad.
 If so, the an `InteractiveAd` instance is created to display it.
 If not, IMA adsManager instance continues to play the non-true[X] ad video.

 To display a true[X] ad, a new `InteractiveAd` instance (from [interactive-ad.js](./src/components/interactive-ad.js)) is created with vast config url extracted from the ad instance's tag parameters.
 Upon calling the interactive ad's `start` method, a `TruexAdRenderer` instance (i.e. `tar`) is created to render and overlay the choice card and ultimately the engagement ad over top of the playback page.
 If the user skips the interaction, the ad fallback video is played instead, or else the main video is cancelled entirely if the user backs out of the ad completely.